spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-pack-oci.md

 :::warning

-Make sure to include the **spectro-packs/archive** path in _all_ your repositories to meet Palette's requirements.
+Make sure to include the **spectro-packs/archive** path in _all_ your repositories.
+Palette expects this namespace in custom OCI registries.

 :::